testing-library/dom-testing-library/.github/ISSUE_TEMPLATE/Bug_Report.md

 Repository template: https://github.com/testing-library/dom-testing-library-template

-Or if you can, try to reproduce the issue in Stackblitz.
+Or if you can, try to reproduce the issue in StackBlitz.
 You can fork the one
 here: https://testing-library.com/new-dtl
 -->